simrikservices/simirik-hugo/content/newsevents/event-security-on-the-occassion-of-100th-anniversary-at-the-4th-floor-harbour-view-ballroom-four-seasons-hotel-hongkong.md

 date: 2020-10-09 13:01
 title: Event Security on the occassion of 100th Anniversary of HongKong Construction Association HKCA
-keyword: Secured site during series of official VIP events
+keyword: Site Security & VIP escorts during series of official VIP events
 description: "The In-house security team led by Mr. Wilson Lam and team led by Mr. Steely Lam from Simrik Security Gurkha Force conducted pre- event site visits in order to minimise all security risks. "